biohazard999/Xenial.Framework/docs/guide/layout-builders-model-builder-syntax.md

 <<< @/guide/samples/layout-builders-model-builders/Module.cs{27,28}

-As  `ModelBuilders` are used to add the attribute tothe `Person` class, there is no requirement to specify anything special:
+As  `ModelBuilders` are used to add the attribute to the `Person` class, there is no requirement to specify anything special:

 <<< @/guide/samples/layout-builders-simple/Person.cs

 ::: tip
-This is the optimal way to add Layouts to to classes to which source access unavailable or when it is desirable to keep the model clean from attributes.
+This is the optimal way to add Layouts to to classes to which source access is either unavailable or when it is desirable to keep the model clean from attributes.
 :::